Table of content

 How Many Buy-ins Do You Need?

-The number of buy-ins you need depends on your win rate, the game’s variance, rake, and your acceptable risk of ruin.
+The number of buy-ins you need depends on your win rate, the game’s standard deviation, and your acceptable risk of ruin.
+Nothing else moves the number much.

 Understanding Your Calculator Results